-Distribution plans need to be submitted to mtdesprep@mt.gov.
+Updated and completed distribution plans need to be submitted to mtdesprep@mt.gov by June 30th to be included in the state's annual Distribution Plan update submitted to FEMA.

 3.3.4 Resource List

 Develop and maintain a resource list of personnel and equipment to include contact information for public (municipal, county, tribal), private and volunteer resources.